C++ Void Pointer - C++ Programming Tutorial

 Explanation:

-In this example, we demonstrate the use of a void (generic pointer) to point to different data types (such as int, float, and char).
-After that, we have taken a printValue function that takes a void pointer and a type indicator ('i', 'f', 'c') to correctly cast and show the pointed value.
+In this illustration, we showcase the utilization of a void (generic pointer) to reference various data types like integers, floating-point numbers, and characters.
+Subsequently, we introduce a printValue function that receives a void pointer along with a type indicator ('i', 'f', 'c') to accurately convert and display the referenced value.

 Key Features of Void Pointer